-As for today, OneDrive and SharePoint support nearly 330 file types for viewing natively in the service, without the need to download any additional apps.
+Today, OneDrive and SharePoint support nearly 330 file types for viewing natively in the service, without the need to download any additional apps.

 Teamwork is impossible without Teams, so SharePoint is embedded there.
-For example, under Files, there is all the metadata, like in SharePoint, visually distinguished to easily find, figure out, and understand the content.
+For example, under Files there is all the metadata, like in SharePoint, visually distinguished to easily find, figure out, and understand the content.
 The full set of commands will allow syncing files to your device straight from Teams wherever you go, especially if working offline.

 SharePoint experience in Teams (Snapshot from the SharePoint Virtual Conference)

 Among great improvements on the back-end is when you're editing every other file in OneDrive and SharePoint, only the changes you've made are automatically synced instead of uploading the whole file.
 This saves on performance, network time, and certainly battery life.

 Simplifying business processes was another important point during the conference, and Karuana Gatimu (Principal PM Manager, Customer Advocacy Group, Microsoft) showed how AI can do routine work for employees so they can focus on the tasks that bring more business value.
 Her example was about the Retail group making a seasonal change in their storefronts.

 A SharePoint list within Teams (Snapshot from the SharePoint Virtual Conference)

 The full SharePoint list is available inside Teams.
 Clicking on the store from the list will bring you to the integrated application, gathering information from multiple different sources.
 So, you'll see elements required for the storefront, a picture of it uploaded by the employee of that store, annual vendor budget for this store, and a recent invoice with summarized data.